Nuclei-Software/nuclei-board-labs/doc/source/overview/hw.rst

 **PMOD**
-  The |rv_star| provides two sets of standard PMOD interfaces, which can be conveniently connected to the relevant expansion boards of PMOD interface.
+  The |rv_star| provides two sets of standard PMOD interfaces, which can be conveniently connected to the relevant expansion boards with PMOD interface.

   The corresponding MCU pins and function descriptions of the signals on the PMOD1, PMOD2 are listed below.